The Chesapeake Bay retriever's coat is like no others. It features unique colors and traits that are not typically seen in other breeds.

 Upon being touched, the coat should feel springy and resilient under the fingers, but should be neither soft nor smooth.

-The Power of Protective Oil
+The Power of the Protective Oil

 Did you know?
 A Chesapeake's coat is meant to resist absorbing water in the same fashion as duck's feathers.
 This means that, unlike other dogs, when this dog shakes, the coat after being in the water, they shouldn't release as much water as their coats should be merely moist.